Fecal immunochemical test (FIT)

 A normal result means the test did not detect any blood in the stool.
 However, because cancers in the colon may not always bleed, you may need to do the test a few times to confirm that there is no blood in your stool.

-If the FIT come back positive for blood in the stool, your doctor will want to perform other tests, usually including a colonoscopy.
-The FIT test can't diagnose cancer.
+If the FIT results come back positive for blood in the stool, your doctor will want to perform other tests, usually including a colonoscopy.
+The FIT test does not diagnose cancer.
 Screening tests such as a sigmoidoscopy or colonoscopy can also help detect cancer.
-Both the FIT test and other screenings can catch colon cancer early, when it's easier to treat.
+Both the FIT test and other screenings can catch colon cancer early, when it is easier to treat.

 There are no risks from using the FIT.